- The mouse may appear to be an insignificant component for your computer but when it malfunctions, the PC becomes almost unusable.

 - On the Action menu, select Scan for hardware changes This will cause the device driver to be reinstalled

-Updating drivers manually put your PC to risk, so we recommend you to download and install DriverFix to do it automatically.
+Updating drivers manually put your PC to risk, so we recommend you download and install DriverFix to do it automatically.
 Thus you will keep your system away from damage by downloading and installing the wrong driver versions.

 This tool is a professional tool but it’s extremely easy to use.
 In fact, right after you start it, DriverFix will begin scanning your system for any problems with your drivers.